Porsche 906: 906 as Gr.4 Sportscar

-For the year of the car's debut in 1966, it achieved numerous victories.
+For the year of the car's debut in 1966, it achieved numerous victories in North America.
 American-British race car driver Ken Miles took the 2.0-liter class in the Las Vegas Stardust and Laguna Seca USRRC races.
 These victories didn't just stop in 1966, but went on through 1967 and 1968.
 Another well known Porsche driver by the name of Peter Gregg secured himself some wins at the Bahama Speed Weeks.
-Now not only were professional racers driving these cars, but so was comedian Dick Smothers and Fred Baker.
+As intended, not only were professional racers driving these sportscars that had been built by the dozens, but so was comedian Dick Smothers and Fred Baker.
 They secured eighth overall to win its 2.0-liter class in 1969.